NiceAirPotato/RavenLITE/README.md

 # RavenLITE
-Built on top of RavenBLITE which is built on top of RavenBPLUS (I couldnt build it 4 some reason help me lol)
+Built on top of RavenBLITE by Cheataoh which is built on top of RavenBPLUS (I couldnt build it 4 some reason help me lol)